DEPARTMENT OF HEALTH SERVICES FIRST DAY OF FILING:

 The examination will consist of:

-The names of candidates receiving a passing grade in the examination will be placed on the eligible register in the order of their score group for a period of twelve (12) months following the promulgation date.NO PERSON MAY COMPETE IN THIS EXAMINATION MORE THAN ONCE EVERY TWELVE (12) MONTHSVACANCY INFORMATION:
+The names of candidates will be placed on the eligible register in the order of their score group for a period of twelve (12) months following the date of promulgation.No person may compete in this examination more than once every twelve (12) months.SPECIAL INFORMATION:

 This examination will remain open until the needs of the service are met.
 Application filing may be suspended at any time with or without advance notice.

-If you are unable to attach documents to your application, you must email the Exam Analyst, Hilary Hocking at HHocking@dhs.lacounty.gov within fifteen (15) calendar days of filing online.
+If you are unable to attach documents to your application, you may email the documents to Teresa Ruocco at email@example.com within 15 calendar days of filing online

 (800) 735-2922DEPARTMENT CONTACT: